singhshalinis/itemCatalog/readme.md

 4. Access the website at http://localhost:5000.

 5. Add, update, remove categories by changing the categories.txt file.
-Due to the design, this will only reflect when we remove catalog01.db file and restart.
+Due to current design, this will only reflect when we remove catalog01.db file and restart.

 Functionalities
 ---------------